 Royal Drakensberg Primary School, KwaZulu Natal

 The Royal Drakensberg school was set up by the owner of the Cavern Drakensberg Hotel in 2007 to enable poorer families to send their children to school.
 The school currently has 48 children in grades 0-5, from different backgrounds and capabilities.
+We stay at the cavern Drakensberg Hotel on our KwaZulu Natal and The Drakensberg Mountains holidays.
 To find out more about this fantastic community school Click here to read more.